mikbry/vpiper/README.md

 # VPiper
-Opensource Video cross-platform solution to transcode, transform and stream in Realtime.
+Future of cross-platform solution to transcode, transform and stream media contents in realtime using hardware acceleration and AI.

 Modern technical stack:
 - Rust and WASM for security